Moving On: Silvey, Salukis survive Sycamores in overtime

 MOLINE – Makenzie Silvey showed in overtime Thursday why she was SIU’s one representative on the All-Missouri Valley Conference team.

+It was the highest-scoring game in MVC tournament history between teams that entered the day as the second and third-lowest scoring squads in conference play.
+SIU canned 57.1 percent of its field goal attempts and drew 24 assists off 36 made buckets.

+“I think we were able to get momentum by being able to get big plays.
+It wasn’t much of a defensive battle, considering it was 90-89,” Silvey said.

 SIU (9-15) earned a third crack at top-seeded and 21st-ranked Missouri State Friday morning at 11:02 with the result.
-The Sycamores finished the season at 5-15 despite a career-high 31 points from Jasmine Elder.
+The Sycamores finished the season at 5-15 despite a career-high 31 points from Jasmine Elder, who entered the game averaging only 4.5 ppg.

 Silvey snapped a 79-79 tie by drilling consecutive 3-pointers – one from the left wing and the other from the right corner – to make it 85-79 with 1:41 left.
 Gabby Walker’s layup upped the margin to 87-79 with a minute remaining, but Indiana State didn’t let the Salukis relax.